Mattynb/AmpliVision/PhaseAB/readme.md

 ## Getting Started
-1. From root directory run:
+1. Ensure you have python3.12.
+Then, from root directory run:
 ``` python
 pip install -r PhaseAB/requirements.txt
 ```